- Search The Registry

 - My Account

 *Adrienne Herndon was born on this date in1869.
-She was an Black actress, educator and designer.
+She was a Black actress, educator, and designer.

 Passing for white, she made her debut in Boston.
 Herndon, under the stage name of Anne Du Bignon, performed in Steinert Hall, reciting the twenty-two parts of Shakespeare's Anthony and Cleopatra.
 Having thoroughly promoted her debut through advertisements and well-placed references, she succeeded in gaining the attention of more than ten Boston area newspapers.
 But only one more engagement came: a reading in Bellow Falls, Vermont, miles away from Boston.

 Placing her dream on hold, Adrienne threw herself into her work as head of the department of drama and elocution at Atlanta University.
 She brought Shakespeare to the South, presenting the University's first Shakespearean production; Herndon directed the University's theater offerings and gave Atlanta's Black community access to drama with professional stage sets and costumes.
 Moreover, she opened the university community to the American theater world.
 The hosted the William Gillette Theater Company of New York in a performance of Sherlock Holmes in the Adventure of the Second Stain.
 She engaged others at the University in her work.
 W. E. B. Du Bois, her colleague on the faculty, served as the stage manager for the Gillette production.

 Herndon experienced the frustrations of gender as well as the exclusions of race.
 Alonzo Herndon had promised before their marriage to allow Adrienne to pursue her drama studies.
 He probably had no idea, however, how demanding of time and resources that pursuit would be.
 Nor would he have fully appreciated at the time that any serious career on the stage would mean extended absences from home.
 Ironically, it was the exclusion from the theater that returned Adrienne full time to her home and family.